 Ground Robot Hardware and Software

 20 January, 2014.
 The hardware and software required to create your own ground robots comparable to those used in Mission 7 are now available for reference.
 Parts lists, build instructions, and programming instructions are available at the link.
 Rev. A of the hardware design is now posted to correct minor errors.

 19 November, 2013.
 The International Aerial Robotics Competition is conducted at two venues.
-One venue is in the United states (the “American Venue”) at the Southeastern Equipment and Technology Advancement Center (SETAC), a 900-acre experimentation, test, and training facility in Eufaula, Alabama which was the former site of Eufaula Air Force Radar Base.
-The other venue (the "Asia/Pacific Venue”) will be in Yantai, Shandong, People's Republic of China. (continued)
+One venue (the “American Venue”) is at the McAmish Pavilion at the Georgia Institute of Technology in Atlanta, Georgia, United States.
+The other venue (the "Asia/Pacific Venue”) will be the Yantai Marina Hotel in Yantai, Shandong, People's Republic of China. (continued)

 Frequently Asked Questions

 7 October, 2013.
 In the interest of providing a fair competition environment, all questions posed to the judging staff will be posted here with answers so any team can reference the information.
 If questions contain unique team strategies or information, they will be genericized prior to posting.

 3 September, 2013.
 The 7th Mission of the AUVSI Foundation's International Aerial Robotics Competition (IARC) will begin in 2014 and will again occur nearly simultaneously at the Asia/Pacific and American Venues.
 This marks the 23rd year of the world's premier collegiate robotics competition.
 The rules and resources for Mission 7 have been posted.